zmike/bztogl/README.md

 # Requirements

 `bztogl` is a Python 3 script, and it requires the `bugzilla` and `python-gitlab` modules.
-You can set up a virtualenv for these like
+You can set up a virtualenv (essentially a personal sandbox for Python modules) for these like this:
-this:

 ```sh
 mkdir ~/src/virtualenvs